nicoladebbia/CredLink/infra/terraform/README.md

 ## Overview

-This repository contains Terraform infrastructure blueprints for the C2 Concierge platform, providing reproducible, one-command environments with sane defaults and guardrails.
+This repository contains Terraform infrastructure blueprints for the CredLink platform, providing reproducible, one-command environments with sane defaults and guardrails.

 ## Architecture